fabacab/awesome-cybersecurity-blueteam/README.md

 - [RedHunt OS](https://github.com/redhuntlabs/RedHunt-OS) - Ubuntu-based Open Virtual Appliance (`.ova`) preconfigured with several threat emulation tools as well as a defender's toolkit.
 - [tcpreplay](https://tcpreplay.appneta.com/) - Suite of free Open Source utilities for editing and replaying previously captured network traffic originally designed to replay malicious traffic patterns to Intrusion Detection/Prevention Systems.

+### Post-engagement analysis and reporting

+- [RedEye](https://cisagov.github.io/RedEye/) - Analytic tool to assist both Red and Blue teams with visualizing and reporting command and control activities, replay and demonstrate attack paths, and more clearly communicate remediation recommendations to stakeholders.

 ## Security configurations

 (Also known as *secure-by-default baselines* and *implemented best practices*.)